CarbonLDP/carbonldp-js-sdk/doc/README.md

 getMembers<T>( includeNonReadable?:boolean,  retrievalPreferences?:Carbon.RetrievalPreferences.Class ):Promise<[ (T & Carbon.PersistedDocument.Class)[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves an array of resolved persisted documents that refers to the members of the current container, in accordance to the retrieval preferences specified.
+Retrieves an array of resolved persisted documents that refers to the members of the current document, in accordance to the retrieval preferences specified.

 *Parameters*